When looking for the best college that fits you, it’s easy to get overwhelmed by the variety of schools to choose from.

 - Start a preliminary search during sophomore year

-- Begin narrowing down choices during junior.
+- Begin narrowing down choices during junior year

 By the middle of your junior year, ideally, you should have a list of schools you’re seriously interested in.
 If it takes a bit more time, that’s ok.
 But look to follow a timeline close to this or else you’ll stress too hard later on.